WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina.md

 According to their receptive field ganglionar cells (GCs) are split into at least 4 categories.
 - Midget cells: they have the smallest receptive field.
 They represent 80% of GCs.
 They are often connected to a bipolar cell connected with only one cone.
 They respond well to red-green or color-opponents stimulation.
 The fovea contains mainly midget cells.
 - Parasol cells: They have a large responsive field.
-As so, their center and their surrounding contains a mix of red and green cones in equal proportions that prevent them to differenciate colors.
-They can only be used to send achromatic informations.
+As so, their center and their surrounding contains a mix of red and green cones in equal proportions that prevent them to differentiate colors.
+They can only be used to send achromatic information.
 They represent 10% of all GCs.
 - Bistratified cells: They have a moderate responsive field.
 This is an intermediate category between midget cells and parasol cells.
 They represents 8-10% of GCs

-In the fovea we found mainly midget cells (that why we see very well colors on the center of our vision).
+In the fovea we found mainly midget cells (that is why we see very well colors in the center of our vision).

 go further:
 - [the brain from top to bottom](https://thebrain.mcgill.ca/flash/i/i_02/i_02_cl/i_02_cl_vis/i_02_cl_vis.html)